ShieldOrder/evaluation-surfaces/README.md

 Versioning intent:
 - Patch releases may clarify language or framing without changing meaning.
-- Any change that alters meaning of a definition requires a version increment and changelog entry.
+- Any change that alters the meaning of a definition requires a version increment and changelog entry.
 - Prior versions remain accessible for historical comparison.

 ## Interpretation and disagreement

 This taxonomy is one possible framing.

 Different observers or institutions may interpret these categories differently based on context, constraints, or governance norms.
 When interpretations conflict, this repository provides no resolution mechanism.
 Communities retain full discretion to interpret or disregard these definitions.

-Disagreement should be framed as a category disagreement, not an attribution of intent.
+Disagreement may be framed as a category disagreement rather than an attribution of intent.

 ## Related Work